-Abstract- In this paper, the equations describing the performance of the electric vehicle are derived.
-Performance characteristics for each part in the vehicle system are obtained when the vehicle is accelerated under a variable terminal voltage while the turn on, turn off angles are constants.
+Abstract: In this paper, the equations describing the performance of the electric vehicle are derived.
+Performance characteristics for each part in the vehicle system are obtained when the vehicle is accelerated under variable turn on and turn off angles while the terminal voltage is held constant.

-Keywords-Switched reluctance motor, SRM, electric vehicle, acceleration mode.
+Keywords: Switched reluctance motor, SRM, electric vehicle, acceleration mode.